aakash140799/Algorithms/StableMatching/2. Stable Matching with Indifference/README.md

 A matching is strongly stable, if we can't find two pairs (l1, r1), (l2, r2) in matching M such that l1 **strictly prefers** r2 over r1, and r2 **strictly or equally prefers** l1 over l2.
 Unlike stable marriage problem, it is possible that a strongly stable matching **may not exist**.
-The original GaleShaply algorithm can by modified to find such a matching, if it exists.
+The original GaleShapley algorithm can by modified to find such a matching, if it exists.